Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Results

-In this section, we summarize the results obtained from analyzing the responses from the 138, 133, and 122 participants who successfully completed Experiments I, II, and III, as well as the results from our feature importance analysis.
+In this section, we summarize the results obtained from analyzing the responses from 133, 130, and 129 participants who successfully completed Experiments I, II, and III.

-Unless stated otherwise, all of our behavioral data analyses consist of generalized logistic mixed-effects regressions (GLMER), with trial accuracy (1 vs. 0) as the dependent variable.
-The random-effects structure included both a by-participant and a by-unit \footnote{Here, a unit refers to either a neuron in the local representation condition or to a specific direction of the dictionary in the distributed representation condition.} random intercept, as well as a by-unit random slope for the \texttt{condition} variable.
-We used the lme4~\citep{bates2015package} package in R~\citep{R} to fit the models and lmerTest to obtain p-values for the fixed effects, with an $\alpha$-level of 0.05 for statistical significance.

-\paragraph{Reproduction of previous results.} Given that the experimental protocol used in Experiment I, with the local representation condition, is the same as the one described in \citep{zimmermann2023}, we first evaluate to which degree our results corroborate previous research.
-For the ResNet50, Zimmermann et al.~\citep{zimmermann2023} report an average task performance of $83.0\% \pm 2.0$\footnote{Values inferred from Figure 3 in their paper.}.
+\paragraph{Replication of previous findings.} The experimental protocol employed in Experiment I for the neuron-based condition is the same as that described by~\citet{zimmermann2023}.
+Thus, we first assess the extent to which our results replicate previous findings.
+For ResNet50, \citet{zimmermann2023} report an average task performance of $83.0\% \pm 2.0$~\footnote{Values inferred from Fig.~3 in \citet{zimmermann2023}}.
 In our experiment, we obtain an average performance of $78.8\% \pm 1.5$.
-Given the results' similarity and that the selected units are not exactly the same (as described in Section \ref{sec:method}), we conclude that Experiment I reproduces previously reported findings regarding local representations.
-This result also serves as an external validation of our experimental protocol.
+Given the similarity of these results, and considering that the specific selected units are not exactly the same (as described in Section \ref{sec:method}), we conclude that Experiment I reproduces previously reported findings for neuron-based representations.
+This result also provides external validation of our experimental protocol.